 If the student receives accommodations from the Center for Student Accessibility at Tulane, we will work with the student to identify a suitable program that can accommodate their needs.

 Our approved programs have procedures in place to ensure that students have access to adequate healthcare, whether their medical condition is new or old.
-Furthermore, while it does not provide health insurance, International SOS can assist in finding local medical professionals (English-speaking, if necessary).
+Furthermore, while it does not provide health insurance, Global Rescue can assist in finding local medical professionals (English-speaking, if necessary).
 The Office of Study Abroad recommends that students stay informed about health conditions and risks in their host country while taking necessary preventative measures to stay healthy.